If you want to repair your credit, a 609 dispute letter could solve your problems.

 Address and contact information

 There are plenty of other free letter templates to help you get started, including one from USlegalforms.com.

-Make four copies of the letter and all the identification paperwork you will need to send to each bureau.
-Keep one for yourself.
+Make four copies of the letter and all the identification paperwork you send to each bureau.
+Keep one copy for yourself.

 Want to learn how to write the perfect 609 letter?
 Watch this video: